 NBA AI Swarm Model Turns $1.49M on Polymarket

 Someone ran a swarm of AI agents, each trained to think about NBA games differently, let them vote on Polymarket predictions, and walked away with $1.49 million.
 The insight isn’t that AI is good at sports.
-It’s that simulating a diverse crowd of AI perspectives outperforms a single optimized model, the same reason human prediction markets beat individual experts.
-The tool they used (MiroFish) is open source.
-Most people will file this under “crypto gambling story” but it’s actually a case study in ensemble AI design. (source: @k1rallik)
+It’s that a diverse crowd of AI perspectives outperforms a single optimized model, same reason human prediction markets beat individual experts.
+The tool (MiroFish) is open source.
+Most people will file this under “crypto gambling” but it’s really an ensemble AI design case study. (source: @k1rallik)

 Karpathy’s AI Job Exposure Map

-Karpathy took the 342 occupations the Bureau of Labor Statistics tracks, had an LLM score each one’s AI exposure on a 0-10 scale, and published it as an interactive treemap.
-The blunt summary: if your entire job happens on a screen, you’re highly exposed.
+Karpathy took 342 BLS occupation categories, had an LLM score each one’s AI exposure 0-10, and published an interactive treemap.
+If your entire job happens on a screen, you’re highly exposed.
 Manual trades and physical jobs score lower.
-It’s not a prediction, it’s a directional signal.
-Worth actually looking up your own job category rather than assuming you’re in the safe zone. (source: @_kaitodev)
+Not a prediction, just a directional signal.
+Worth looking up your own category. (source: @_kaitodev)

 Travis Kalanick’s Robots Company: Atoms

-Travis Kalanick’s next company is Atoms, focused on industrial robots for food manufacturing, mining, and transport.
-Notably not humanoids.
+Travis Kalanick’s next company is Atoms: industrial robots for food manufacturing, mining, and transport.
+Not humanoids.
 His thesis is that the humanoid form factor is wrong for most industrial jobs.
 You want robots optimized for specific tasks, not general-purpose machines wearing the wrong body.
-Whether he’s right, who knows, but when the Uber guy puts his money on purpose-built industrial robots over humanoids, I pay attention. (source: @travisk)
+Whether he’s right, who knows, but when the Uber guy bets on purpose-built over humanoids, I pay attention. (source: @travisk)

 CashClaw: Open-Source Agent That Finds and Does Paid Work